-Applications that do not meet these deadlines may not be accepted.
+Applications that do not meet the application process or the deadline may not be accepted.

-The department may consider the submission of late applications under extenuating circumstances provided an alternative timeframe has been agreed to prior to the closing date.
-Any requests for an extension of time to lodge an application must be made in writing to the programme coordinator for a decision via email firstname.lastname@example.org prior to the closing date.
+The department may accept late applications under extenuating circumstances provided an alternative timeframe has been agreed to prior to the closing date.
+Any requests for an extension of time to lodge an application must be made in writing to the program coordinator for a decision via email Science Awards prior to the closing date.

 Applicants may submit more than one application in the same round in more than one Award category.
-Each application must be submitted separately and it must be specific to each category.
+Each application must be submitted separately and be specific to each category.

-An applicant will only be eligible to receive one industry category Award and associated grant funding.
-Should two Award sponsors select the same application, the department will liaise with each sponsor to determine the primary recipient and the strength of the next highest ranked application.
+An applicant will only receive one industry category Award and associated grant funding.
+Should two Award sponsors select the same applicant, the department will liaise with each sponsor to determine the primary recipient and the strength of the next highest ranked application.